ImLunaUwU/imlunauwu.github.io/README.md

 ### Notes:
 I used to have an anti-adblock thingy here.
-I have moved it to a private repository to continue development there.
+I have moved it to a private repository as it was simply uhh... too good...
 If you're interested in getting your hands on it, [message me](https://lunauwu.net/contact).